-If you’ve just read our report on the best tech jobs of 2019, you no doubt followed up by doing a bunch of research on your own.
+If you’ve just read our report on technology careers in demand, you no doubt followed up by doing a bunch of research on your own.
 If so, you’ve probably encountered the terms ‘front end’ and ‘back end’ development.
 Conceptualizing the two major, distinct kinds of work will be difficult for those unfamiliar with software engineering or web development.
 Don’t worry, we’re here to help you sort things out.

 What Is Front End Development?

 As long as we assume you didn’t print this article out–on paper!–then it’s safe to say you’re reading it on a website.
 Someone had to design the website, including its layout, how it responds to your clicking around, among other things.

 Though reading this article may seem as straightforward as reading a book, there’s actually a lot happening behind the scenes.
 In addition to displaying the text, websites must communicate with a server, communicate with a database, and update in real time.
 To keep things running smoothly, someone has to monitor the website and troubleshoot issues.

 When you leave a comment on a Career Karma article, a suite of tools are deployed to store that comment somewhere and make sure future visitors see the updated version.
 All of this falls within the purview of the back end developer, who must use languages like Python or .NET to get the job done.